coreinfrastructure/best-practices-badge/doc/security.md

 and that requires knowing what "authorized" means.
 Thus, like nearly all systems, we must address access control, which we can divide into identification, authentication, and authorization.
+Identity, authentication, and authorization are handled in a traditional manner, as described below.

 #### Identification